 The average cost for a party planner is $650.
 Hiring a party planner to help plan your event, you will likely spend between $500 and $900.
 The price of party planning can vary greatly by region (and even by zip code).
-View our local party planners or get free estimates from pros near you.
+Get free estimates from planners near you.

 Parties have a lot of moving parts, whether it's a child's 10th birthday party or a company's 10th anniversary celebration.
 Trying to arrange all the details for these events is a challenging task, especially when multiple vendors are bringing the necessary supplies.